MDecker-MobileComputing/Ionic_TOC/README.md

 <br>

-List of all my repositories with example [Ionic](https://ionicframework.com/) apps.
+List of all my GitHub repositories with example [Ionic](https://ionicframework.com/) apps.

 <br>